 What’s the one big reason you want and/or need to sell?
 Sometimes, this is very obvious, even compulsory (like having to relocate for a job or needing more space for a growing family already cramped into a small house.
 Other times, it’s due to a change in the neighborhood or a life change, like getting married and combining households).

 It also could be due to the need to reside within a good school district or wanting to downsize a large, empty nest.

-First, identify the main reason you’re serious considering selling, then identify a few more reasons which also support listing your property.
+First, identify the main reason you’re seriously considering selling, then identify a few more reasons which also support listing your property.

 When is the best time to sell?